Charleston Air Force Station: History

 Over the years, the equipment at the station was upgraded or modified to improve the efficiency and accuracy of the information gathered by the radars.
 The 765th Radar Sq was inactivated and replaced by the 765th Air Defense Group in March 1970.
-The upgrade to group status was done because of Charleston AFS' status as a Backup Interceptor Control (BUIC) site.
+The upgrade to group status was done as Charleston AFS' was designated as a [Backup Interceptor Control] (BUIC) site.
 BUIC sites were alternate control sites in case SAGE Direction Centers became disabled and unable to control interceptor aircraft.
-The group was inactivated and replaced by the 765th Radar Squadron. as defenses against manned bombers were reduced.
-The group was disbanded in 1984.
+The group was inactivated and replaced by the 765th Radar Squadron.
+As defenses against manned bombers were reduced, the group was disbanded in 1984.
 The 765th Radar Squadron was inactivated on 29 June 1979 as part of a general draw down of air defense forces by Aerospace Defense Command and the transfer of the mission to Tactical Air Command.
 The 14th MWS detachment was inactivated a year later.

 After the base closed, the radar site was abandoned, with several radar towers still standing.
 The station area was transformed into the Charleston Correctional Facility, which opened in 1980.
 The family-housing area has been entirely demolished.